 While dancing to a slow dance tune, she and the younger man exchanged information about each other.
 And when the band finished the tune, it immediately began playing what he remarked was his favorite dance tune Scotch and Soda.
 Without asking, he took her in his arms for a second dance.

 Patti liked him, and when the band finished playing the tune and announced the end of their last set, she asked if he would like to have lunch with her the following day at Indian Oven in Westport.
 She was surprised but pleased when he accepted the invitation.

 At lunch the following day, which was a Saturday, and at get-togethers after that, it became clear they enjoyed each other's company.
 They had lengthy discussions about everything, including politics, religion, their children, the problems of single again life, and their travels abroad.
 She opened herself up to his earthy sense of humor, which she had as well but kept hidden from others because her British-proper mother had taught her that it was unladylike and C-O-double M-O-N.

 He was much like her soldier boy, a down-to-earth Midwesterner with no pretensions, well educated with an avid interest in economics and politics, little tolerance for fascists on the right or the left of the political spectrum, and contempt for people with pretensions of superiority.
-And unlike her soldier boy, he shared her interest in dining out, theater, dancing, and travel abroad.
+And unlike her soldier boy, he shared her interest in dining out, theater, dancing, and traveling abroad.
 She liked all that, but the thing she liked most about him was his sense of humor.
 Sometimes, they laughed so hard at a joke or a humorous incident, their faces turned red, and they had difficulty breathing.